 AVH map: SA distribution map (external link)

 Spreading to prostrate shrub to 2 m high.
 Leaves alternate or fascicled, rarely whorled; often flattened, to 15 mm long and 1 mm wide, pungent tip.
 Flowers in ovoid or spherical heads to 1.2 cm long.
 Easily distinguished from other subspecies by its short, pungent, verticillate or fascicled phyllodes, and its densely packed globular or ovoid flower-heads.
 Flowering between August and November.
-Fruits are dark-brown, linear pod to 80 mm long and 4 mm wide; flat, straight or curved with pale margins, slightly thickened.
-Seeds are hard, black oblong seed to 4 mm long and 1.5 mm wide.
+Fruits are dark-brown, linear pod to 80 mm long and 4 mm wide, flat, straight or curved with pale margins, slightly thickened.
+Seeds are hard, black, oblong to 5 mm long and 2 mm wide.
 Seed embryo type is investing.

 Seed collection and propagation